discourse/discourse-slack-official/README.md

 3. Go to your Discourse settings page, found at `<your-discourse-url>/admin/site_settings/category/plugins`.
 In the **slack outbound webhook url** field, paste the webhook URL you copied from Slack.

     ![Discourse Slack Plugin Settings Page](http://i.imgur.com/wXwkSFR.png)

-    (You can optionally set the user that Slack will use to post, and change the size of the excerpts being posted.)

 4. Select the **Enable checkbox**, and save all the changed settings.
 That's it!
 You're done!